kacgrzes/small-code-sample/README.md

 see `package.json` file

 ## Installation
-Checkout this repo, install dependencies, then start the webpack process with the following:
+Checkout this repo, install dependencies, then start the webpack process.
+Do the following:

 1. `git clone repo-link repo-folder`
 2. `cd repo-folder`